The Best Southern Cheese Grits

 Ok, I’m not any kind of expert on specific food diets, but it is my understanding that grits themselves are vegan.
 This specific recipe, though?
 Maybe not because of the cheese?

-Can I use cornmeal in place of grits?
+Can I use cornmeal as a substitute for grits?

-Cornmeal and grits are very different products that require different cooking methods and will give you different results in taste, texture, and outcome.
+No. Cornmeal and grits are not the same thing.
+They’re two very different products that require different cooking methods and will produce different results in taste, texture, and outcome.
 Cornmeal is more closely related to polenta than it is to grits.

 Lana Stuart.